I took time off from blogging, my day job is really sucking the energy out of me. Anyway, i’m back.

 I posted a step by step illustration on how to draft a shift dress pattern last week.
 Click here for the tutorial.

 I made another shift green dress for myself with eyelet detailing and a ruffle bottom.
 It’s my new work/church dress.
 I love the texture of the fabric, so relaxing and hairy.
+I like to wear short shift dresses; I buy them a lot, they scream freedom of movement to me.
+They are extra comfi, airy and trendy in summer.

 Today, we are going to learn how to sew a shift A-line dress. (more…)